Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Empirical Results

+By a similar argument, the same identity holds for seller-initiated trades.
+Equation (\ref{eq:fgh}) enables us to decompose each change in trade price into the constituent change in quote price and change in skipping cost.

-In the left panel of Figure~\ref{fig:QQ}, we show a quantile--quantile (Q--Q) plot of the $f_k$ series versus the $g_k$ series.
-In this plot, the quantile points cluster tightly along the diagonal.
-This implies that the shape of the distribution of the $f_k$ series is very similar to that of the $g_k$ series.
-In the right panel of Figure~\ref{fig:QQ}, we show a Q--Q plot of the $f_k$ series versus the $h_k$ series.
-As the plot illustrates, the distribution of changes in skipping costs is more tightly concentrated around 0 than is the distribution of changes in trade prices.
-Intuitively, this suggests that the changes in skipping cost account for only a small fraction of the total price change between successive trades.
+We now perform several statistical comparisons of the $f_k$, $g_k$, and $h_k$ series to quantify the relative impacts of CCLs and quote revisions on changes in trade price.
+In the left panel of Figure~\ref{fig:QQ}, we show a quantile--quantile (QQ) plot of the $f_k$ series versus the $g_k$ series.
+In this plot, the quantile points cluster tightly along the diagonal, implying that the shape of the distribution of the $f_k$ series is very similar to that of the $g_k$ series.
+In the right panel of Figure~\ref{fig:QQ}, we show a QQ plot of the $f_k$ series versus the $h_k$ series.
+In this case, the distribution of changes in skipping costs is concentrated more tightly around $0$ than is the distribution of changes in trade prices, suggesting that the changes in skipping cost account for only a small fraction of the total price change between successive trades.

-To assess whether the similarities and differences highlighted in Figure \ref{fig:QQ} also hold at the trade-by-trade level (and not only at the level of the unconditional distributions), we also construct scatter plots of the individual terms of the series.
-In the left column of Figure~\ref{fig:PriceChangeScatters}, we show scatter plots of the $f_k$ series versus the corresponding terms of the $g_k$ series.
+To assess whether these results also hold at the trade-by-trade level, we make scatter plots of the individual terms of the series.
+In the top row of Figure~\ref{fig:PriceChangeScatters}, we show scatter plots of the $f_k$ series versus the $g_k$ series.
 For GBP/USD and EUR/GBP, the points cluster strongly along the diagonal, which indicates that for each trade, the change in trade price is very similar to the change in quote price.
-Some points in the EUR/USD plot occur away from the diagonal, but the vast majority of data points still cluster along the diagonal.
-In the right column of Figure~\ref{fig:PriceChangeScatters}, we show scatter plots of the $f_k$ series versus the corresponding terms of the $h_k$ series.
-In contrast to the plots of $f_k$ versus $g_k$, these plots do not reveal any visible relationship between the $f_k$ and $h_k$ series for any of the three currency pairs.
-This finding suggests that application of CCLs simply manifests as additive noise in the price-formation process.
+For EUR/USD, some points occur away from the diagonal, but the vast majority of points cluster along the diagonal.
+In the right column of Figure~\ref{fig:PriceChangeScatters}, we show scatter plots of the $f_k$ series versus the $h_k$ series.
+In stark contrast to the plots of $f_k$ versus $g_k$, these plots do not reveal any visible relationship between the $f_k$ and $h_k$ series for any of the three currency pairs.